 They did that, and they brought that policy into reward and encourage investors because they’re good for the economy financially it was thought.
 As they’re providing accommodation for people, and building, and construction, and there are jobs there.

-Reducing your home loan to as little as 2%
+How to reduce home loan interest rate to as little as 1.25%

 For more videos, watch the Youtube series Real Estate Secrets Exposed on the DG Institute Youtube channel.